For purposes of this document, the following definitions apply:

 Grievance maintains a treasury to pay for functions and facilities.
 This Article outlines the use of funds from the Grievance treasury.

-Funds in the treasury are the responsibility of the LLC Representatives.
-The LLC Representatives will keep records of and report on all financial transactions for the benefit of the Council.
+Funds in the treasury are the responsibility of the entire Council; however, the Operations Director will be chiefly responsible for keeping records of and reporting on all financial transactions for the benefit of the Council.
 Regular statements of financial activity will be presented to the Council no less than once per quarter year.
 These reports are not required to be publicly posted for the general membership, but the Council may opt to do so if they wish.

-Additionally, the LLC Representatives will be responsible for preparing an annual budget to be presented during the first Council meeting of the calendar year.
+Additionally, the Operations Director, in consultation with the Council, will be responsible for preparing an annual budget to be presented during the first Council meeting of the calendar year.
 This budget should outline anticipated expenditures and revenues for the Grievance organization as accurately as possible.
 The Council may elect to add or remove budget items prior to its approval.
-Effecting the budget requires an affirmative vote from no fewer than six of the nine active Council members.
+Effecting the budget requires an affirmative vote from no fewer than six of the eight active Council members.

 In the event of an unplanned expense, or if an approved expenditure significantly exceeds its budget, the expenditure must be approved by vote of the Council at regular Council meetings.
 In the case of the need for an emergency expenditure, the need may be posted on the Council forum on the official Grievance website.
 Council Members will have five days from the date of posting to present a “yea” or “nay” vote on said expenditure via that forum.
 Any member not voting during that time is considered to have abstained from voting.

-In all cases where the treasury is concerned, the LLC Representatives must track and be able to report on the expenditure.
+In all cases where the treasury is concerned, the Operations Director must track and be able to report on the expenditure.